nbudhathoki/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Scikit-learn Pipeline
 **Explaination of the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
 The dataset is created using tabular data factory function from blobstorage.
 Train.py is the training script- that will be called from sklearn estimator.
 Logistic Regression model is being defined in the script.
-The parameters and policy is defined by hyperdrive config function.The next step is to submit the run.
-Below is the architecture of how the pipeline is set up:<br/>
+The parameters and policy is defined by hyperdrive config function.
+After we define the config function and parameters, we submit and run the experiment.<br/>

+A hyperparameter is a parameter used to control the outcome of training the model.
+Machine learning models require several hyperparameters to build the best model.
+There is no logical formula for obtaining the best hyperparameter values.
+These values must be tweaked and analyzed.
+However we can use different methods on how to fine tune those values to find the best model.
+Azure ML hyperdrive provides different options to automate hyperparameter tuning and run experiments in parallel to efficiently optimize hyperparameters.
+There are three methods of parameter samplings:<br/>
+1. Random sampling: In random sampling, hyperparameter values are randomly selected from the defined search space.
+2. Grid sampling: Performs a simple grid search over all possible values.
+3. Bayesian sampling: It picks samples based on how previous samples performed, so that new samples improve the primary metric.<br/>

+In this project, I have used random sampling.
+The rationale is described in a section below.
+The model itself is defined in the sklearn estimator function as shown in our pipeline.
+For this binary lassification task, logistic regression model is used.
+Logistic regression is a statistical model that in its basic form uses a logistic function to model a binary dependent variable.
+Although the name says regression, it is a classification algorithm that is used to model the probability of a certain class ( in our example whether a customer will subscribe to a term deposit).
+The hyperparameters for logistic regression model are C (regularization factor) and max_iter (max number of iterations) as defined above in summary.

+Attached is the snapshot of architecture of how the pipeline is set up:<br/>
 <img src= "./images/hyperdrive_flow.jpg">

 **What are the benefits of the parameter sampler you chose?** <br/>